Valencia coach Cesare Prandelli resigns after 3 months | WHIZ News

 VALENCIA, Spain (AP) — Valencia manager Cesare Prandelli stepped down on Friday, just three months after taking charge of the struggling Spanish team.

-Valencia said in a statement that the former Italy national coach had presented “his irrevocable resignation as the first team manager.”
+Valencia said that the former Italy national coach had presented “his irrevocable resignation as the first team manager.”

+Shortly after announcing Prandelli’s departure, Valencia issued a separate statement saying that the Italian had “presented his resignation in a surprising manner and at a delicate moment given the team’s difficult situation.”

+The club said his “decision is even more unexpected at this time, when the winter transfer market is about to open (in January) and the club is working on options to reinforce the team.”

-Following a 2-1 win at Sporting Gijon in his debut after taking over from the fired Pako Ayerstaran, Valencia went winless in seven league matches.
+Prandelli debuted with a 2-1 victory at Sporting Gijon after taking over from the fired Pako Ayerstaran, but Valencia went winless in seven league matches.
 However, it did beat Leganes in the round-of-32 of the Copa del Rey.

 Team official Salvador “Voro” Gonzalez will once again take over as interim coach.
 With Voro as caretaker coach after Ayestaran’s exit in September, the team won two matches and lost one.